will-byrne/will-byrne.github.io/_drafts/2025-02-17-Astrophotography .md

 # My setup
 ![Astrophotography Kit](/assets/astro_kit.jpeg)

+This is the setup that I used to take the picture of the Andromeda galaxy.
+It is a relatively (to the hobby) cheap setup.

 # Long exposure, ISO, and camera settings
 These three sections are largely to do with DSLR cameras at they are what I use.